EventStore/EventStore/docs/server/features/connectors/manage.md

 it to the console.
 Find out more about subscription filters in the [Subscription configuration](./settings.md#subscription-configuration) section.

-For a list of available connectors and their respective configuration options, refer to the [Built-in sinks](./sinks/README.md) section.

-For a comprehensive list of available configuration options available for all sinks, please refer to the [Common settings](./settings.md) section.
+For a comprehensive list of available configuration options available for all sinks, please refer to the [Connector Settings](./settings.md) page.

 ## List